urbanwildlifeinstitute/UWIN_tutorials/tutorials/Auto-logistic occupancy/auto-logistic.md

 ```

 ### Next steps
-Now we must backtranform all of our estimates on an occupancy scale which will fall between 0 and 1.
+Now we can backtransform our estimates for occupancy on a scale between 0 and 1.
 We can do this with the `predict` function (see below).

 <a name="plots"></a>